MonikaBarget/distant-reading/docs/pages_tasksheet_mileycyrus.md

 ### Narrative developments in trends

 Put "black", "white", "dancers", "rape", "twerk*" and "women" into the trends tool.
 What does that tell you about the enfolding of the Twitter debate?

+## General workflow advice

+If you need further advice on the analysis workflow, please go to the Voyant Tools section in the [Skills](#) menu!